 If you owe $25,000 or less – Here, you’ll pay the full amount owed plus all penalties and interest in 72 monthly payments.
-You can pay via check, online payments, direct debit or payroll deduction.
+You can pay via check, online payments, direct debit, or payroll deduction.

 If you owe more than $25,000 but less than $50,000 – For this option, you’ll stick to the same timeline as above, however, you will only be allowed to make payments by direct debit or payroll deduction.

-No matter what you owe, you could qualify for a full pay agreement which gives you 10 years to pay off your tax debt (the maximum allowed by law).
+No matter what you owe, you could qualify for a full payment agreement which gives you 10 years to pay off your tax debt (the maximum allowed by law).
 To be considered for this option, you may be required to submit financial documentation showing your income and expenses.
-If you feel that you need this extra time, your True Resolve tax expert will review the details with you and walk you through next steps.
+If you feel that you need this extra time, your True Resolve tax expert will review the details with you and walk you through the next steps.

 More Payment Agreement Options

 Under more dire circumstances, there are a couple of other options that we can help you navigate and negotiate.
 With a partial pay agreement, there’s quite a bit of paperwork required, and the IRS will want to take a closer look at your finances to establish an appropriate payment amount.
 Your situation will also be reviewed every two years to determine if you’re able to pay more.

 If you cannot afford a standard payment but anticipate a financial change, such as paying off another bill or getting a promotion at work, True Resolve can help you establish a tiered or staggered payment plan with the IRS.
 This allows you to pay less now, then more after a specified period of time.